 – Forgetting that commitment to ‘the journey’ is a full time job.
 As soon as you break your commitment and put your journey on hold you give space for self-doubt and uncertainty.

-3) Committed to the journey
+3) Committing to the journey

-Reaching the ultimate level of commitment you find it easy to re-commit to the work that has to be done, no matter what, day after day.
+When you reach this level of commitment you find it easy to re-commit to the work that has to be done, no matter what, day after day.
 This is when you are guided by that inner compass and you are (mostly) free from drifting according to other people’s agendas.
 You have let go of being fixated to the outcome and are simply happy to do your best effort.

-And even within a mindset of caring for others you are able to steer the boat and make active choices.
-You can hear your positive inner voice loud and clear and no outside impulse will push you off the path.
-And when there are challenges you are able to pivot and re-invent yourself rather than abandon your direction all together.
+You can still have a number of commitments such as putting your family first, but now it is your active choice rather than something you are expected to do as a perfect mother.
+And even when you have a mindset of caring for others you are able to steer your own boat and commit to your journey.
+You can hear your positive inner voice loud and clear, and no outside impulse will push you off your path.
+When there are challenges you are able to pivot and re-invent yourself rather than abandon your direction all together.

 You don’t need to know where you are going to commit to your journey.

-Women are also completely unrealistic about the time frame of the journey.
+Many people are also completely unrealistic about the time frame of the journey.
 I recently talked with a lady who was giving up because she couldn’t answer the questions “What do you want?
 How do you want to live?” after thinking about it for 24 hours.
 Most of us can never answer those questions, and definitely not on the spot.
-It took me 9 years to explore to be able to write down with detail what my ‘bigger life’ really means to me.
+It took me 9 years of exploration to be able to write down, with detail, what my ‘bigger life’ really means to me.
 And it keeps changing too.
-So ladies, give yourself a break, don't give up.
-Just commit to the journey, and own it.